ooni/spec/nettests/ts-018-whatsapp.md

 https://v.whatsapp.net/v2/register.

-To check if it is working properly we do a HTTP GET request to `https://v.whatsapp.net/v2/register` and if it succeeds we consider the endpoint to be working and write in the report:
+To check if it is working properly we do a HTTP GET request to `https://v.whatsapp.net/v2/register`.
+We conside this request to be successful if we don't see any DNS, TCP connect, TLS, or I/O error.
+We don't rely on the HTTP status code to determine whether this request succeeded, because we assume it is enough to determine whether we could have an HTTPS conversation with this service.

+If there is no failure, we write in the report:

 ```json
 {